Entity Resolution Solutions: Build vs. Buy vs. Hybrid Approaches

 Should I build or buy entity resolution?

-The answer depends on your data complexity, engineering capacity, regulatory requirements, timeline, and three-year budget.
-Building makes sense for narrow, well-structured datasets with experienced engineers and flexible timelines.
-Buying makes sense for complex, multi-source environments where time-to-value and auditability are critical.
-Hybrid approaches are viable when you have some engineering expertise but need commercial-grade data preparation or integration.
+It depends on data complexity, engineering capacity, regulatory requirements, timeline, and three-year budget.
+Building suits narrow, well-structured datasets with experienced engineers and flexible timelines.
+Buying suits complex, multi-source environments where time-to-value and auditability are critical, and hybrid suits teams with some expertise that still need commercial-grade preparation or integration.

 How much does it cost to build entity resolution in-house?

-Industry estimates place the cost at $500,000 to $1 million to build 70% of a commercial platform’s capabilities, assuming 2 to 5 full-time engineers working 6 to 18 months.
-Reaching 90% of commercial capability can cost $5 million or more.
-These figures do not include ongoing maintenance, scalability engineering, or the opportunity cost of diverting engineering resources from other projects.
+Industry estimates place the cost near $500,000 to $1 million to build about 70 percent of a commercial platform's capability, assuming 2 to 5 engineers over 6 to 18 months, with 90 percent capability costing far more.
+These figures exclude ongoing maintenance, scalability engineering, and the opportunity cost of diverting engineers from other work.

 What open-source tools are available for entity resolution?

-The most widely used open-source ER libraries are Splink (probabilistic matching on SQL/Spark backends), Zingg (active learning on Apache Spark), and dedupe (active learning in Python).
-These tools handle the matching stage effectively but do not include data preparation, golden record management, or enterprise integration connectors.
-Organizations using open-source tools typically pair them with separate data quality and orchestration platforms.
+The most widely used are Splink (probabilistic matching on SQL and Spark), Zingg (active learning on Apache Spark), and dedupe (active learning in Python).
+They handle the matching stage well but do not include data preparation, golden-record management, or enterprise connectors, so teams typically pair them with separate data quality and orchestration tools.

 What is the hybrid approach to entity resolution?

-Hybrid entity resolution combines open-source or custom-built matching logic with commercial tools for data preparation, orchestration, or golden record management.
-Common patterns include using Splink for matching paired with a commercial platform for standardization, or licensing a commercial ER platform and extending it with custom similarity functions.
-Hybrid approaches balance flexibility with operational maturity.
+Hybrid entity resolution combines open-source or custom matching logic with commercial tools for preparation, orchestration, or golden-record management.
+Common patterns include Splink for matching paired with a commercial platform for standardization, or a commercial platform extended with custom similarity functions.
+It balances flexibility with operational maturity.

 How long does it take to implement entity resolution?

-Commercial platforms can deliver production results in 2 to 8 weeks.
-Custom-built implementations typically require 6 to 18 months.
-Hybrid approaches fall in between at 3 to 6 months.
-The primary variables are data complexity, the number of source systems, the availability of engineers with ER experience, and whether the organization requires real-time or batch processing.
+Commercial platforms can deliver production results in 2 to 8 weeks, custom builds typically take 6 to 18 months, and hybrid falls in between at 3 to 6 months.
+The main variables are data complexity, the number of sources, the availability of engineers with entity resolution experience, and whether real-time or batch processing is required.

 What is the SDK trap in entity resolution?

-Some vendors market SDKs as a “build” option, but SDK-based approaches carry the vendor dependency of buying (the matching logic is a vendor-maintained black box) combined with the engineering overhead of building (your team writes the surrounding pipeline).
-Genuinely open-source tools provide real build-level control.
-Fully commercial platforms provide real vendor support.
-The SDK middle ground is rarely optimal for either goal.
+Some vendors market SDKs as a build option, but an SDK combines the vendor dependency of buying (the matching logic is a vendor-maintained box) with the engineering overhead of building (your team writes the surrounding pipeline).
+Genuinely open-source tools give real build-level control, and complete platforms give real vendor support, so the SDK middle ground rarely serves either goal.